jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (b) resume processing of the substantive application if they receive notice of the resumption.
 (6) This section does not limit section 67.

+**Reducing scope of substantive application**

+### 68A Panel may seek Minister’s determination on proposed reduction of scope
+(1) This section and section 68B apply if a substantive application has been lodged and the applicant wishes to reduce the scope of the application by withdrawing or modifying 1 or more approvals sought in it at any time before the panel makes its decisions on those approvals under section 81.
+(2) The applicant must give written notice of the proposed reduction of scope to the panel.
+(3) After receiving a notice, the panel may, but need not, submit the proposal to the Minister to determine whether, in its proposed reduced form, the project to which the application relates still has significant regional or national benefits.
+(4) If the panel does not submit the proposal to the Minister, the application proceeds in its proposed reduced form.

+### 68B Minister’s determination
+(1) The Minister, on receiving a proposal under section 68A(3), may determine that the project to which the substantive application relates may proceed in its proposed reduced form if satisfied that the project still has significant regional or national benefits.
+(2) Before making a determination, the Minister—
+  (a) may request further information about the application from the applicant or any other person to be provided within the time frame specified in the request; and
+  (b) must consider any information received within that time frame; and (c) is not required to consider any information received after that time frame, but may do so, in the Minister’s absolute discretion, as long as the Minister has not already made the determination.
+(3) If the Minister determines that the application may proceed in its proposed reduced form,— (a) the Minister must notify the panel and the EPA of the determination; and (b) the panel must notify—
+    (i) the applicant; and
+    (ii) any persons and groups invited under section 53 to make written comments on the application; and (iii) any persons and groups invited under section 35 to make written comments on any proposed land exchange relating to the application; and
+  (c) the application resumes.
+(4) If the Minister determines that the application may not proceed in its proposed reduced form, the Minister must— (a) notify the panel, the EPA, and the persons and groups referred to in subsection (3)﻿(b) of the determination and the reasons for it; and
+  (b) direct the applicant to—
+    (i) proceed with the application in its original form; or (ii) consider giving notice to the panel under section 68A in relation to a different reduction of scope; or (iii) withdraw the application.
+(5) Any time frame under this Act that relates to the processing of an application excludes the period between the day on which the panel receives a notice under section 68A and the day on which the Minister gives notifications under subsection (3) or (4).

 **Draft decisions on approvals**

 ### 69 Panel provides draft decisions to applicant before declining approval